mottusemma/JobProfiler/README.md

     -   map.md

     -   about.md
-3. Add a new column to each of the tsv files in www/ (appText, countries, occupationList, questions), using the same abbreviation as its header.
+3. Add a new column to each of the tsv files in www/ (appText, countries, occupationList, questions, job), using the same abbreviation as its header.

 ### Tweaking text